asitaslan/MarvelApp/README.md

 # MarvelApp with Marvel API and MVC Pattern

-for running download code from zip firstly go to terminal and path of project and run "pod install" command line and run the workspace file for open on xcode
+-for running download code from zip
+-firstly go to terminal and path of project and run "pod install" command line -and run the workspace file for open on xcode

 Demo: